April brings an even hotter environment to

 March through

-September, with an average maximum UV index of 12.
-A UV Index value of 11, and more, symbolizes an extreme threat to health from exposure to the Sun's UV radiation for the average person.
+September, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index reading of 11, and higher, represents an extreme threat to health from unprotected exposure to Sun's UV rays for the ordinary person.

-Note: An average UV index of 12 in April transforms into this advice:
+Note: The daily high UV index of 12 in April translates into this advice: